its-rajesh/rajesh/content/papers/paper2/index.md

 ---
-title: "The Finer Points of Sausage Dogs"
+title: "Interference Reduction in Microphone Recordings for Music Source Separation"
-date: 2004-12-28
+date: 2024-04-10
-tags: ["zoology","sausage dogs","canine pulmonary efficiency","canine science","experimental zoology"]
+tags: ["Interference Reduction","Music Source Separation","Neural Networks","Literature","MS Thesis"]
-author: ["Florianus Prinzel", "Moritz-Maria von Igelfeld"]
+author: ["Rajesh R"]
-description: "This paper studies the pulmonary efficiency of sausage dogs.
-Published in the Journal of Canine Science, 2004."
+description: "This thesis proposed the various inteference reduction for music source separation.
+Submitted for the degree of MS by Research, 2024."
-summary: "This paper studies the pulmonary efficiency of sausage dogs through several experiments."
+summary: "MS by Research thesis submitted at Indian Institute of Technology, Mandi 2024"
 cover:
     image: "paper2.png"
     alt: "Dimensions of a sausage dog"